bucharest-gold/keycloak-client-registration/README.md

 [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg?style=flat-square)](https://github.com/Flet/semistandard)

 This package provides a Node.js client for the Keycloak [client registration API][1].
-It is still a work in progress, and as yet unpublished.
+It is experimental and still a work in progress.

 N.B.
 This module uses ES6 language features, and as such depends on Node.js version 5.x or higher.